-1.1 Interaction with other related regulations, agreements and instructions
+1.1 nteraction with other related regulations and agreements

 This Annex is part of the System Operation Agreement (SOA).
 This Annex makes references to the requirements set up in:

 - Commission Regulation (EU) 2017/1485 of 2 August 2017 establishing a guideline on electricity transmission system operation (hereinafter referred to as "SOGL"); - Commission Regulation (EU) 2017/2195 of 23 November 2017 establishing a guideline on electricity balancing (hereinafter referred to as "EBGL").